 The City of Cadillac is now making available information that will help residents, taxpayers and anyone else that is interested in the City's finances understand the structure of the organization and where and how the City spends tax dollars and other resources that flow into and through the City treasury.
 This information is published in compliance with the State of Michigan's City, Village, and Township Revenue Sharing (CVTRS) program.

-City, Village, and Township Revenue Sharing Program (CVTRS) The State of Michigan requires local governmental agencies to produce several reports in order to fully qualify for revenue sharing payments.
-These include a Citizen's Guide to City finances, a Performance Dashboard, a Debt Service Report, and a Projected Budget Report.
-Cadillac has consolidated these reports into one document titled 'Accountability and Transparency Report which is available by following the link below.
+City, Village, and Township Revenue Sharing Program (CVTRS) The State of Michigan requires local governmental agencies to produce and submit a report each year to fully qualify for revenue sharing payments.
+This report includes a Citizen's Guide to City finances, a Performance Dashboard, a Debt Service Report, and a Projected Budget Report.
+Cadillac has consolidated these reports into one document which is available by following the link below.
+A hard copy of the report is available upon request in the City Treasurer's office.

 Accountability and Transparency